 As part of the launch, we drove to the kind of place that families might drive to for a family adventure, in this case Zipworld Fforest.
 Here you can have a go on the Zip Safari, Skyride, Treetop Nets, Tree Hoppers and the newly opened Fforest Coaster which is what we got to ride on.
 This is basically a sledge that attaches to a roller coaster network that passes through the trees.
 A pass gets you three go’s and it is absolutely incredible.
 Kids can sit in front of you or ride alone if they are tall enough.

 We say the X-Trail is ideal as a family car or for a young couple looking to get away for weekend adventures.
 It has more space than any other SUV in the class and has the looks and handling.
 My only criticisms are the front looks too much like the Qashqai and I’m not keen on the chrome strips that are added on the bodywork.
 Aside from that, I’m in love with this car and would certainly consider buying one.
-One thing to bear in mind is you’ll see Nissan mention this being a 7-seater on its website, but the X-Trail is actually a 5-seater as standard and the extra 2 seats are a £700 upgrade, something I think they should just throw in as standard.
+One thing to bear in mind is you’ll see Nissan mention this being a 7-seater on its website, but the X-Trail is actually a 5-seater as standard and the extra two seats are a £700 upgrade.

-Take a test drive, take your family along for the ride and I guarantee you’ll come home wanting one – and plenty of family adventures to come in the future.
+Take a test drive, take your family along, and I guarantee you’ll come home wanting one – and the opportunity for plenty of family adventures to come in the future.